FWasik/Parcel-App/README.md

     * ### Settings page

+    ### ATTENTION!
+[03.07.2023]
+     I just noticed that texts "Font size" and "Dark mode" should be swapped places.
+Tried to fix that and take new screenshots but due to dependency problems after updating Flutter I was unable to run app.
+Will try to solve that problem.

+    ---

     Parcel App has settings page which is available via menu in app bar in, for instance, home widget or sign in/up widgets.
 Settings page looks like (user not authorized):

     ![SettingsNoAuth](assets/images/readme/SettingsNoAuth.png)